check-spelling-sandbox/ovn/Documentation/tutorials/ovn-ovsdb-relay.rst

 and/or vertically (multiple groups connected one-by-one in a chain).

-OVN Southbound OVSDB cluster must be configured with at least one remote, which allows OVSDB Relay servers to connnect to it.
+OVN Southbound OVSDB cluster must be configured with at least one remote, which allows OVSDB Relay servers to connect to it.
 This remote must not have configured RBAC rules.
 RBAC rules can be configured to be checked on the OVSDB Relay servers, which are used to connect to ovn-controller and ovn-controller-vtep.